Bobby Eaton: Reputation

 Eaton was often regarded as one of the nicest people in the wrestling business, even though he wrestled as a heel for a majority of his career.
 In his 1999 book Have a Nice Day, Mick Foley praised Eaton as being one of the most underrated superstars in the business, and its nicest, commenting: "It was damn near impossible to pay for anything with Bobby around, though I will confess to not trying that hard."
-Jim Cornette and Sean Waltman noted that Eaton would regularly travel with an extra suitcase filled with toiletries, socks, and other oft-forgotten items that he would give to anyone who needed them, which Steve Austin recalled in his 2001 autobiography The Stone Cold Truth.
+Jim Cornette and Sean Waltman noted that Eaton would regularly travel with an extra suitcase filled with toiletries, socks, and other oft-forgotten items that he would give to anyone who needed them, which Steve Austin recalled in his 2003 autobiography The Stone Cold Truth.

 Personal life

 Family

-Eaton was married to Bill Dundee's daughter Donna (born October 2, 1963).
-When they first started dating, they had to keep the relationship secret from her father, as her father had forbidden her from dating the wrestlers he was booking.
-When Dundee found out she was dating Eaton, he relented because Eaton was such a nice man.
-Married in 1981, Eaton and Donna had four children: Jason (born 1982), Dustin (born 1984), Taryn (born 1986), and Dylan (born 1988); Dylan is also a professional wrestler.

-Donna died on June 26, 2021, at the age of 57 from breast cancer.
+In 1981, Eaton married Donna Cruickshanks (1963–2021), the daughter of Scottish-Australian professional wrestler Bill Dundee.
+When they first started dating, they had to keep the relationship secret from her father as he had forbidden her from dating the wrestlers he was booking; however, when he found out she was dating Eaton, he relented because Eaton was such a nice man.
+The couple had four children: Jason (born 1982), Dustin (born 1984), Taryn (born 1986), and Dylan (born 1988), the latter of whom is also a professional wrestler.
+Donna died from breast cancer at the age of 57 on June 26, 2021.